emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within 12m of you.
 The hand releases a restrained target if you do either.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Ensnaring Plant
 Nature, Spell\
 1 action\
 You cause a Medium plant to rise up from the ground in an unoccupied square within 30m of you.
 The plant then immediatly attempts to grab a creature within 2m of it.
 The creature must make a Dexterity Saving Throw or be Restrained for 1 minute.
 The target can attempt an Athletics or Acrobatics check as an action to try to break free, ending the Spell on a success.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Erupting Earth
 Earth, Nature, Spell\
 2 actions\
 Choose a point you can see on the ground within 30m of you.
 A fountain of churned earth and stone erupts in a 6m cube centered on that point.
 Each creature in that area must make a Dexterity saving throw.
 A creature takes 6d10 Bludgeoning damage on a failed save, or half as much damage on a successful one.
 Additionally, the ground in that area becomes difficult terrain until cleared away.
 Each 2m-square portion of the area requires at least 1 minute to clear by hand.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Felling Strike
 1 action\
 Your attack can ground an airborne foe.
 Make a Strike.
 If it hits and deals damage to a flying target, the target falls up to 30m.
 The fall is gradual enough that if it causes the target to hit the ground, the target takes no damage from the fall.
 If the attack is a critical hit, the target can't Fly, Leap, levitate, or otherwise leave the ground until the end of your next turn.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Fire Shield
 Fire, Spell\
 1 action\
 You wreathe yourself in protective flames.
 You gain Resistance 5 to Cold damage.
 In addition, whenever a creature within 2m of you touches you or hits you with a Strike, it takes 2d6 Fire damage.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Fireball
 Fire, Spell\
 2 actions\
 You engulf your foes in a ball of fire.
 Each creature in a 12m radius circle centered at a point within 30m of you must make a Basic Dexterity saving throw or take 10d6 Fire damage.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Flame Blade
 Fire, Spell\
 Quick action\
 You light up a weapon you are holding in flames.
 For 1 minute, you Strikes what that weapon deal Fire damage instead of its normal damage type and it gains a +2 status bonus to damage.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Fly
 Air, Spell\
 1 action\
 You lift a creature up in the air to let it fly.
 A creature of your choice within 12m of you gains a flying speed of 12m for 10 minutes.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Force Blast
 Force, Spell\
 2 actions\
 You create a blast of pure magic to attack your foes.
 Each creature in a 12m cone must make a Basic Dexterity saving throw.
 On a failure, a target takes 8d6 + your Spellcasting ability force damage, is pushed 4m away, and knocked prone.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Harm
 Necrotic, Necromancy, Spell\
 2 actions\
 You channel negative energy.
-Each living creature within 12m of you must make a Might saving throw or take 5d10 necrotic damage.
+Each living creature within 12m of you must make a Might saving throw or take 5d10 Necrotic damage.
 Each undead creature within 12m of you regains 5d10hp.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Heal
 Heal, Radiant, Spell\
 2 actions\
 You channel positive energy.
-Each undead creature within 12m of you must make a Might saving throw or take 5d10 necrotic damage.
+Each undead creature within 12m of you must make a Might saving throw or take 5d10 Necrotic damage.
 Each living creature within 12m of you regains 5d10hp.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Healing word
 Heal, Mental, Spell\
 1 actions\
 A creature of your choice that you can see within 12m of you regains hit points equal to 6d4 + your Spellcasting ability.
 This Spell has no effect on undead or constructs.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Holy Weapon
 Radiant, Spell\
 Quick action\
 You imbude your weapon with divine power.
 For 1 minute, your Strikes deal an extra 1d4 Radiant damage.
-You can use this Flourish three times per day.
+You can use this Flourish once per day.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Impossible Shot
 Ranged\
 1 action\
 You fire a volley at all foes in an area.
 Make one ranged weapon Strike against each enemy within an 8m radius burst centered at a point within the first range increment of a ranged weapon you are wielding.
 You gain a +15 circumstance bonus to this damage and roll the damage only once for all targets.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Infernal Calling
 Conjuration, Fiend, Spell\